 - Acidity, or pH.
-If the acid is above normal, you could have kidney stones, a urinary tract infection (UTI) or another condition.
+If the acid is abnormal, you could have kidney stones, a urinary tract infection (UTI) or another condition.

 - Protein.
 This can be a sign your kidneys are not working right.
-Kidneys filter waste products out of your blood, and your body needs protein.
+Kidneys filter waste products out of your blood.

 - Glucose.
 A high sugar content is a marker for diabetes.

 - White blood cells.
 These are a sign of infection or inflammation, either in the kidneys or anywhere else along urinary tract.